bayevels/orange-sms-ruby/README.md

 end
 ```
 ### Generate Access token
-Get the Authorization header from your Orange developer dashboard
+in order to fetch the access token you need first to get the Authorization header from your Orange developer dashboard and to add it to your configuration file
 ```ruby
 config.authorization = 'Basic NktSSHljksdj7P...Jjndb6UdnlrT2lOaA=='
 ```
-You can get your access token using the rails console.
+You can now get your access token using the rails console.
 Run in your terminal `rails console` and next
 ```ruby
 client = OrangeSms::Client.new
 client.fetch_access_token ==> i6m2iIcY0SodWSe...L3ojAXXrH